The Ledge

 MAN 2

 I'm trying to tell you - !
-I don't know what happened to me, but something happened.
-I don't know how.
-It was after I talked to a man.
-It's like I was taken out of the world, rearranged, and then placed back in, and now the world doesn't fit together anymore.
+I don't know what happened to me.
+It's like I was taken out of the world, rearranged, and then placed back in, but the world doesn't fit together anymore because I saw too much.
 I feel strange.
 Very, very strange.
 That's the only word to describe it.
-There's a coldness.
-Inhuman.
-Like bare metal and blankness.
-Not a soft fade but a sudden, abrupt coldness that ripped through all life.
-People don't belong there.
+That coldness, that blankness, is inhuman.
+Like bare metal.
+I think it's settled into me forever.

 MAN 2

-She leans in to look inside him as he did to her, but the motion is not characteristic of her, not one she has ever taken.
-She looks right past the gap and sees nothing.
-Perhaps the shadow is attached to her without her awareness, and so free to move on its own agency: still her, but she never has to know....
+(Perhaps the shadow is attached to her without her awareness, and so free to move on its own: still her, but she never has to know....
 How lucky.
 Come to think of it that is more interesting....
-He can speak directly to her shadow and she will be none the wiser.
-Yes... this is the only way to carry on... to keep living....
+I can speak directly to her shadow and she will be none the wiser.
+Yes... this is the only way to carry on....)

 FIANCEE